Home Organization to Help ADHD

 “Who took ALL the water bottles??”

-After a lot of trial and error (and frustration and yelling), my husband and I decided we needed a major organization overhaul.
+After much trial and error (frustration and yelling), my husband and I needed a significant organizational overhaul.
 Here’s why: If it doesn’t have a HOME, it will be anywhere but where it’s supposed to be.

 We get it!

 It’s stressful to be constantly losing and searching for things.
 Plus, there is a financial toll to constantly re-buying things like water bottles or basketball shorts.
 Try these tips to help build a home organization to help ADHD:

 1. Take a moment to consider your specific situation.